masto/chatwithsysop.com/blog/2025-03-15-vips/index.md

 ```

 Here we see an attempt to access `/target/lib/vips-modules-8.15`, which doesn't
 exist.
-Indeed, it doesn't exist in that container.
-And as we can now deduce,
+Indeed, there's no `/target` directory in the container.
+And as we can
-`vips-heif.so` must be a module that allows vips to read HEIC files.
-Trying to
+now deduce, `vips-heif.so` must be a module that allows vips to read HEIC files.
-load that module from the wrong place would explain why it doesn't think the
+Trying to load that module from the wrong place explains why it doesn't think
-file is a valid format.
+the file is valid.
 But this just changes the mystery.
-How is it possible
+How is it possible that
-that executing the same exact command twice in a row, it would behave in a
+executing the same exact command twice in a row, it would behave in a different
-different and bizarre way?
-What is `/target`, where did it come from, and what's
+and bizarre way?
+What is `/target`, where did it come from, and what's causing
-causing it to suddenly pop up on the second run of vips?
+it to suddenly pop up on the second run of vips?

 I looked at the obvious things, yes.
 My code never mentions `/target`.
 You can
 look at it too,